Jersey Shore Cast Gets the Party Started on First Day Filming Reunion

 However, Mr. Party Boy himself, Mike "The Situation" Sorrentino, was missing as he was stuck in New York.
 The same day he pleaded guilty to a charge of tax evasion and he faces a maximum sentence of five years in jail.

 In December, E!
-News reported that Sammi "Sweetheart" Giancola would not be joining the show in order to from past drama with ex-boyfriend Ronnie.
+News reported that Sammi "Sweetheart" Giancola would not be joining the show because of past drama with ex-boyfriend Ronnie.

 It's time! ?
 Here's how the #JerseyShore crew prepared before jetting off to Miami for #JSFamilyVacation: https://t.co/fOcE5MS3ba pic.twitter.com/ywp4ommxvS— Jersey Shore (@JerseyShoreMTV) January 19, 2018